-In addition to the reforestation of deforested land, the project protects the remaining patches of native vegetation and creates additional conservation areas on the banks of rivers and other watersheds.
+In addition to the reforestation of deforested land, the program protects the remaining patches of native vegetation and creates additional conservation areas on the banks of rivers and other watersheds.
 The forests offer a natural habitat for native animals and plants, protect and enrich the soil, save and filter water and contribute to the mitigation of the greenhouse effect.